- Company Profile

 We are committed supporters of all community organisations, clubs, groups and associations and enjoy offering not-for-profit entities space on our free noticeboard section

-Jocelyn has lived in Swan View for 40 years and during that time she has watched Midland grow and develop into what she says has been an amazing transformation.
-Jocelyn began work at Echo News 11 years ago as an advertising sales executive.
+Jocelyn has lived in Swan View for over 40 years and during that time she has watched Midland grow and develop into what she says has been an amazing transformation.
+Jocelyn began work at Echo News 14 years ago as an advertising sales executive.
 She was promoted to the sales manager position and in 2012 accepted the role of General Manager.
 Working her way up through the ranks enabled Jocelyn to understand every aspect of what it takes to get a local paper out and into letterboxes.
 She loves her job and is very proud of her team.

 Jeanene moved to WA from New Zealand in 2006 and has lived in the hills ever since.
 She has designed the layout for our editorial stories and photographs since 2007.
 She prepares pages to send down to press and designs artwork for our clients.
 For Jeanene the most satisfying part of her job is when the last page is sent to press on a Thursday morning.
 She also enjoys the flexible family friendly aspect of working at the Echo.
-Jeanene has purchased her first home in Australia in Helena Valley and she loves the area.